 Basically, processing a vehicle family transfer is similar to a title transfer with more perks though

 Transferring a car to an immediate family member in Connecticut involves a title transfer and a registration, so that you can actually take the vehicle out on the road.
-You can make an appointment with the CT DMV, unless you prefer to process the paperwork online with an all-digital company like eTags.
-You can complete a vehicle family transfer by just doing a title transfer and registration online.
-Please note that with the ongoing pandemic, some DMVs in the Provisions State are operating differently.
+You can make an appointment with the CT DMV, but please note that with the ongoing pandemic, some DMVs in the Provisions State are operating differently.
 Some require appointments or have longer wait times; in fact, locations like Danbury and Enfield are booked four weeks out!

 You need a valid title to register your family member’s car